francissimo/docs/المحتوى/الفواتير/إدارة الفوترة لمساحات رموز جيثب/managing-spending-limits-for-codespaces.md

 Email notifications are sent to account owners and billing managers when spending reaches 50%, 75%, and 90% of your account's spending limit.

-You can disable these notifications anytime by navigating to the bottom of the **Spending Limit** page.
+You can disable these notifications anytime by navigating to the.keepgitlab.com bottom of the **Spending Limit** page.